abap2UI5/docs/docs/development/cds.md

 ```

 Key Considerations:
-* Transaction Management: EML calls in abap2UI5 apps are executed outside the RAP framework.
+* EML calls in abap2UI5 apps are executed outside the RAP framework.
 Therefore, don't forget to explicitly commit transactions using `COMMIT ENTITIES`
-* Commit Limitations: RAP enforces strict limitations, such as disallowing direct calls to posting function modules or explicit commits within its framework.
+* RAP enforces strict limitations, such as disallowing direct calls to posting function modules or explicit commits within its framework.
 These restrictions do not apply when using EML in abap2UI5 apps, allowing greater flexibility in commit management

 #### Read
 You can also use the `READ ENTITY` command: